tendermint/tendermint/docs/tendermint-core/running-in-production.md

 ## Signal handling

 We catch SIGINT and SIGTERM and try to clean up nicely.
-For other signals we use the default behaviour in Go: [Default behavior of signals in Go programs](https://golang.org/pkg/os/signal/#hdr-Default_behavior_of_signals_in_Go_programs).
+For other signals we use the default behavior in Go: [Default behavior of signals in Go programs](https://golang.org/pkg/os/signal/#hdr-Default_behavior_of_signals_in_Go_programs).